RianMontagh/RianMontagh.github.io/_posts/2026-09-02-The-MOR-Mystery.md

 From the Graduate School Policy 1.1: Graduate Degree Requirements:
 >A master’s degree in a relevant field of study from an accredited institution, including UW, may substitute for up to 30 of the required 90 credits.
 No other transfer credits are allowed for doctoral programs.
 Transfer credits may not be applied towards the dissertation or culminating experience requirement.

+## Note on using checkpoint resources to run models

+Checkpoint resources are resources that are paid for by labs but are not currently being used.
+They are available to everyone but